them-es/emoji-toolbar/readme.txt

 * See https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses

 == Changelog ==

+= 1.0.3 =
+* Drop CDN icons and load "os-specific" native Emojis in the Picker component

 = 1.0.2 =
 * Bugfixes: 1.
 Finally categories can be selected on init, 2.
 Fixed some console warnings